Low-Rank Contextual Reinforcement Learning from Heterogeneous Human Feedback: Numerical Studies

-To further examine the effect of offline data imbalance on policy performance, we evaluate the sub-optimality gap of each method under varying imbalance parameters.
-In this second set of experiments, we use $d_s = 20, d_a = 10, d_x = 20$ with rank $r=3$, resulting in $\Theta \in \bbR^{20\times 29}$.
-As the dataset becomes more imbalanced, the overall sub-optimality gap increases for all methods.
+We first study the impact of offline data imbalance on policy performance.
+We set $d_s = 20, d_a = 10, d_x = 20$ with rank $r=3$, resulting in $\Theta \in \bbR^{20\times 29}$.
+As shown in Figure\ref{fig:fig_change_a_sparsity}, as the imbalance parameter $q$ increases, all methods exhibit larger sub-optimality gaps.
 Among the policies, MLE-Greedy consistently performs the worst, while the proposed PRS policy achieves the best performance across all settings.
-Moreover, the gap between the methods widens as the data imbalance increases, highlighting the robustness of the PRS policy to variations in offline data distribution (Figure \ref{fig:fig_change_a_sparsity}).
+Moreover, the gap between the methods widens as the data imbalance increases, highlighting the robustness of the PRS policy to variations in offline data distribution.

-In the final set of experiments, we evaluate the effect of the low-rank assumption on policy performance.
-Similar to the second set of experiments, we use $d_s = 20, d_a = 10, d_x = 20$, but here we fix imbalance parameter $q=3$ and vary the ranks $r\in \{1,3,5\}$.
-Across all ranks, the proposed PRS method consistently outperforms the MLE-Greedy and MLE-Pessimistic policies.
+Next we evaluate the effect of the low-rank assumption on policy performance.
+Similar to the first experiment, we use $d_s = 20, d_a = 10, d_x = 20$, but here we fix imbalance parameter $q=3$ and vary the ranks $r\in \{1,3,5\}$.
+As shown in Figure \ref{fig:fig_change_r}, across all ranks, the proposed PRS method consistently outperforms the MLE-Greedy and MLE-Pessimistic policies.
 The sub-optimality gap is nearly zero when $r=1$, indicating excellent performance under strong low-rank assumptions.
-However, as the rank increases, the gap between the methods diminishes, reflecting reduced benefits of leveraging the low-rank structure (Figure \ref{fig:fig_change_r}).
+As the rank increases, the performance gap narrows, indicating diminishing gains as the reward structure becomes less compressible.